Today is Ethan’s birthday.

-You know which mothers that I’m talking about.
-The Mothers who can turn a fart bubble into a beeYOOtiful chocolate cupcake with twirling ballerinas on top?
-Hell, you probably ARE one of Those Mothers.
-I?
-Am not one of Those Mothers.
-I am, in fact, the complete opposite of Those Mothers.
+You know which moms that I’m talking about– the ones who can turn a fart bubble into a beeYOOtiful chocolate cupcake with twirling ballerinas on top.
+You probably ARE one of those moms.
+I am, in fact, the complete opposite of those moms.

-I am The Mom who stresses out for weeks before the Cupcake Occasion, because I want my cupcakes to be totally awesome, but I know deep down in my heart that no matter how hard I try, they will never be as good as The Mom who turned her fart into a singing cupcake.
+I am The Mom who stresses out for weeks before every cupcake occasion because I want my cupcakes to be totally awesome, but I know deep down in my heart that no matter how hard I try, they will never be as good as The Mom who turned her fart into a singing cupcake.
 So, I usually cry a lot the night before because “I’ve failed as mother.
-I’M A FAIIIIIILUUURRE” and go buy a value pack of cupcakes from Costco instead.
+I’M A FAIIIIIILUUURRE” and go buy a few dozen cupcakes from Costco instead.

 Today was different though.
 Today, I had this freaking Rad with a capital R idea.
 “I’ll buy these cute little heart shaped tin foil cups, and I will put pre packaged cookie dough inside of them and I will bake them, and then I will frost them and THEN!
 I will carefully write the number “10” on each and every one of them to symbolize 10 years of life!”

 Honestly?
 Those treats were not hard to make and yet by the time I was done, I was sweating profusely and ready to lay on the floor and die.
 I wasn’t going to let the kids see me sweat though.
 When I got to the school, I put my brave face on.
 I walked over to the benches with my trays of heart shaped cookie cakes and was all “HAPPY BIRTHDAY ETHAN!
 Who wants a cookie?!”